-In the Altix UV 100 or Altix UV 1000 series server, memory is physically distributed both within and among the IRU enclosures (compute/memory/I/O blades); however, it is accessible to and shared by all devices connected by NUMAlink within the single-system image (SSI).
-This is to say that all components connected by NUMAlink sharing a single Linux operating system, operate and share the memory "fabric" of the system.
+In the SGI UV 2000, SGI UV 1000, or SGI UV 100 series systems, memory is physically distributed both within and among the IRU enclosures (compute/memory/I/O blades); however, it is accessible to and shared by all devices connected by NUMAlink within the single-system image (SSI).
+This is to say that all components connected by NUMAlink sharing a single Linux operating system, operate and share the memory fabric of the system.
 Memory latency is the amount of time required for a processor to retrieve data from memory.
 Memory latency is lowest when a processor accesses local memory.
 Note the following sub-types of memory within a system:

-- If a processor accesses memory that is on a compute node blade, the memory is referred to as the node's local memory.
-Figure 5-1 on page 41 shows a conceptual block diagram of the blade's memory, compute and I/O pathways. - If processors access memory located in other blade nodes within the IRU, (or other NUMAlink IRUs) the memory is referred to as remote memory. - The total memory within the NUMAlink system is referred to as global memory.
+- If a processor accesses memory that is on a compute node blade, the memory is referred to as the node's local memory. - If processors access memory located in other blade nodes within the IRU, (or other NUMAlink IRUs) the memory is referred to as remote memory. - The total memory within the NUMAlink system is referred to as global memory.